Saving

 ::Cut Back, Move Forward::

-Now that you know what you’re saving for, let’s look at ways to increase the amount you can put back by evaluating your expenses.
-Trimming back spending on wants and other unnecessary items helps us get one step closer to our savings goal.
-Living a more frugal lifestyle doesn’t have to mean going without.
-If you’re married or in a committed relationship, sit down and talk with your partner about your financial goals.
-Do you want to retire and travel at 55?
-Do you dream of paying cash for your next car or home?
+Trimming spending on wants and other unnecessary items can help you get one step closer to your savings goal.
+Thankfully, living a more frugal lifestyle doesn’t have to mean sacrifice.
+If you’re married or in a committed relationship, talk with your partner about your financial goals.
+Maybe you’d like to retire and travel at 55 or you’d enjoy paying cash for your next car or home.
+These goals will take dedication and planning.
+Once you’ve determined your joint financial goals, ask yourselves:

 ::It All Adds Up::

 The chart below shows how large your account can grow by age 65, depending on the age you begin saving and the amount saved weekly.
 For example, if you start saving $50 a week at age 30, you’ll have nearly half a million dollars by age 65.
+Imagine how much you’d have if you saved $100 a week!

 ::Savings Chart::